amirhosseinchoghaei/Install-Xray-V2ray-On-Passwall-Openwrt/README.md

 install v2ray , xray-core , i'm trying to install on mi 4a gigabit :

-Hi Guys if you have Mi 4a router and you want run v2ray shadowsocks on your router , First You should install openwrtOS and then install passwall Package but there is a problem !!! your router disk space is just 8mb so not enough space to install xray ... but Don't Worry i have a solution ... :)
+Hi Guys if you want to run v2ray shadowsocks on your router , First You should install openwrtOS and then install passwall Package but there is a problem !!! your router disk space is just 8mb so not enough space to install xray ... but Don't Worry i have a solution ... :)